 either see through it or see light enter the bead.
 It looks milky with a

-glow to the body of the bead jut like an opal.
+glow to the body of the bead just like opal can.

 Opalite is a man-made opalized glass resin that is fused with metal to